 Because of rebellion.
-I think it is true of God's people today that they willingly receive Christ as their Savior, but not as their Lord.
+I think it is true of God’s people today that they willing to receive Christ as their Savior, but not as their Lord.

 Notice the admonition that follows the exhortation of Paul that we set our heart on things above.